kgarrels/osmotcp/README.md

       --port PORT      port address
       --output OUTPUT  output file to save 32-bit float samples

-Use the --output option to save raw float samples to a file while serving.
+Use the --output option to save raw 32bit float samples to a file while serving.

+By default the TCP server stream 8 bit unsigned samples.
+Use the --word or --float option to serve 16 bit IQ integers or 32 bit IQ floats instead.

-The --left option multiplies the samples by 256.
+The --left option multiplies the raw 32 bit samples by 256 before serving.
 This option is useful with the airspyhf+.

+Use --peak to print peak VU meter information to stderr.

 Here is screenshot of SDRTouch connected to osmotcp serving samples from "rtl=0"